Freezing Meat

 Small ice crystals

-It shall be noted that the curing process progresses somewhat faster in meat that was previously frozen due to the disrupted cell structure that was created by ice crystals.
-Meat freezes at 28° F (-2° C) but to freeze all water present inside of the meat we have to create temperatures of -8°-22° F (-22°-30° C), which is well beyond the range of a home refrigerator.
+It shall be noted that the curing process progresses somewhat faster in previously frozen meat due to the disrupted cell structure previously damaged by ice crystals.
+Meat freezes at 28° F (-2° C), but to freeze all water present inside of the meat, we have to create temperatures of -8°-22° F (-22°-30° C), which is well beyond the range of a home refrigerator.
+The temperature of a home freezer is set to 0° F (-18° C), which fits into the slow freezing process described earlier.
+A butcher’s freezer -25° F (-32° C) is more effective, but an industrial unit is needed to freeze the meat.
+Such units freeze meat by blasting fast-moving cold air over the product, dropping the temperature to -40° F (-40° C).

-The temperature of a home freezer is set to 0° F (-18° C) which fits into the slow freezing process described earlier.
-A butcher’s freezer -25° F (-32° C) is more effective but to really fast freeze the meat an industrial unit is needed.
-They freeze meat by blasting fast moving cold air over the product that drops the temperature to -40° F (-40° C).
-Freezing prevents the spoilage of sausage, however, keeping it in a freezer for longer than 6 weeks will lower it’s flavor, though it will still be nutricious and safe to eat.
-Fish contains more water than other meats and its cells are more susceptible to damage by ice crystals.
-This means that it is wiser not to freeze fish that would be subsequently cold smoked, for example cold smoked salmon which is usually thinly sliced.
+Freezing prevents the spoilage of sausage; however, keeping it in a freezer for longer than 6 weeks will lower its flavor, though it will still be nutritious and safe to eat.
+Fish contain more water than other meats, so its cells are more susceptible to damage by ice crystals.
+This means it is wiser not to freeze fish that would be subsequently cold-smoked, such as cold-smoked salmon, which is usually thinly sliced.

 Storage time of some meats